June 13, 2025

 I’ve seen G2 reviewers mention how Fyle supports seamless multitasking.
 Users like being able to upload receipts, categorize expenses, and verify data while working on other tasks, making expense management feel less disruptive to their day-to-day workflow.

 The automated reminders to file receipts are another favorite.
-I came across several reviews highlighting how helpful these alerts are in preventing missed submissions and keeping users in compliance—without the need for constant manual follow-up.
+I came across several reviews highlighting how helpful these alerts are in preventing missed submissions and keeping users in compliance — without the need for constant manual follow-up.

-Fyle also earns praise for its adaptability.
 Reviewers mention that the platform’s customizable features make it easy to align with different organizational workflows, whether you're managing your own finances or overseeing reimbursements for a small team.

 Receipt scanning accuracy gets strong feedback as well.
 Users say the AI reliably reads and categorizes expense data, minimizing errors and reducing the need for manual corrections.

-Email reminders to log receipts are helpful, but I’ve noticed reviewers wishing for more customization.
+Email reminders to log receipts are helpful, but I’ve noticed G2 reviewers wishing for more customization.
 Being able to set personalized frequencies or conditions for those alerts would make them better suited to different work styles.

-Fyle seems well-optimized for managers and team leads, but I’ve come across feedback from freelancers and individual contractors who feel the platform could offer more tailored features for solo users.
-Some tools feel overly simplified, and more advanced reporting or data analysis options would go a long way for users who need deeper financial insights
+Fyle seems well-optimized for managers and team leads, but I’ve come across G2 feedback from freelancers and individual contractors who feel the platform could offer more tailored features for solo users.
+Some tools feel overly simplified, and more advanced reporting or data analysis options would go a long way for users who need deeper financial insights.

 “I wish it was easier to complete an expense from the text message function.
 It's easy to load a photo, and Fyle will match it, but I wish coding it and providing the "Purpose" was easier.
 Also, I wish Fyle didn't create a duplicate expense when you submit a receipt with a gratuity on it because the full amount hasn't been posted yet on the back end.”